Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - decodedValue = floatValue[0..numBitsMantissa[ \* (10^floatValue[numBitsMantissa, numBitsExponent+numBitsMantissa[)

-Notes:
+### Description

-- We can only decode floats in the circuits, we never encode floats (which is a heavier operation normally)
+Floats are used to reduce the amount of data we have to put on-chain for amounts.
+We can only decode floats in the circuits, we never encode floats (which is a heavier operation normally).
-- Floats are used to reduce the amount of data we have to put on-chain for amounts.

 ## Selector statement